Table of Contents

-What is a neuroscience degree?
+What is a neuroscience major?

-It’s the hub for thought, learning, emotions and dreams, and it tells us how to respond to sensory cues.
+Neuroscience is the hub for thought, learning, emotions and dreams, and it tells us how to respond to sensory cues.
 Dive into the charted and as yet uncharted territory of the brain to unravel mysteries of the body’s command center.
 Explore the far reaches of the nervous system to understand the relationship between the brain and behaviors.

-Why study neuroscience at Furman?
+Why major in neuroscience at Furman?

 If you have a passion for the “what,” “why” and “how” of the brain’s superpowers, you’ve landed in the right place.
 Conduct hands-on research with your professors in small classrooms and labs to uncover answers to new questions or build on existing research.
 Plan a visit to Furman’s beautiful campus or start your application today.